 What steps are being taken to reduce bag use?

-From October 2011 all retailers in Wales have applied a 5p charge for every new single-use carrier bag issued to consumers.
+Since October 2011 all retailers in Wales have applied a five pence charge for every new single-use carrier bag issued to consumers.
 The money raised is collected by the retailer to support good causes, particularly environmental projects, in Wales.
+Further information is available.

-Most grocery retailers throughout the UK have a number of approaches aimed to reduce the number of carrier bags.
+Most grocery retailers throughout the UK have introduced a number of approaches to reduce the number of carrier bags and their environmental impact.
 These include:

-- Increasing the recycled material content of the bags.
+- Increasing the recycled material content of the bags; and

 - Making bags lighter where possible and therefore using less material.

 These initiatives are good examples of the simple, practical measures that can be taken to help reduce bag use.